 The system displays the current kit price and prompts the operator to update the kit price.

-The operator updates the kit price or declines to updates the kit price and accepts the entry.
+The operator updates the kit price or declines to update the kit price and accepts the entry.

 The alternate flow ends and returns to the Main Flow where the system validates the kit price.